Agent-G-Developments/Common-Objects/README.md

 | Menu Item 7 OnSelect| This Event property allows you to define the OnSelect action when a Menu Item Icon or Text is pressed.
 E.g. a Navigate command.
 | Menu Item 8 OnSelect| This Event property allows you to define the OnSelect action when a Menu Item Icon or Text is pressed.
 E.g. a Navigate command.
 | Menu Item 9 OnSelect| This Event property allows you to define the OnSelect action when a Menu Item Icon or Text is pressed.
 E.g. a Navigate command.
-| Setting OnSelect| This Event property allows you to define the OnSelect action when a Setting  Icon or Text is pressed.
+| Menu Setting OnSelect| This Event property allows you to define the OnSelect action when a Setting Icon or Text is pressed.
 E.g. a Navigate command.
+| Show Settings | This enables you to toggle between showing the Settings button under the other menu items or not.
+The default value is true, to hide this button and the adjust the size of the menu simply change to false.
+### <u>Menu - Waffle</u>